Network Inspection for Detecting Strategic Attacks: Solution of the Network Inspection Problem

-We now summarize the main advantages of our solution approach.
+We now summarize the main advantages of this MSC/MSP-based solution.
 Firstly, it reduces to a significant extent the size of the optimization problems that are involved in computing a solution.
-Indeed, recall that the number of variables and constraints of \lpo is equal to $1+\sum_{k=0}^{b_1} {|\nodes| \choose k}$ and $1+\sum_{l=0}^{b_2} {|\edges| \choose l}$ respectively.
-On the other hand, the number of variables and constraints of (\hyperlink{(MSC)}{$\mathcal{I}_{\text{MSC}}$}) is only $|\nodes|$ and $|\edges|$, respectively; analogous comparisons can be made between \lpt and (\hyperlink{(MSP)}{$\mathcal{I}_{\text{MSP}}$}).
+Indeed, although \lpob can be used to solve \ECOP with $b_2 = 1$, the number of variables and constraints required is equal to ${|\nodes| \choose b_1} +1$ and $|\edges| +1$, respectively.
+On the other hand, the number of variables and constraints of (\hyperlink{(MSC)}{$\mathcal{I}_{\text{MSC}}$}) is only $|\nodes|$ and $|\edges|$, respectively.
+Similarly, the number of variables and constraints of (\hyperlink{(MSP)}{$\mathcal{I}_{\text{MSP}}$}) is only $|\edges|$ and $|\nodes|$, respectively.